Zalexanninev15/Zalexanninev15/README.md

 - 2024 👀 An improvement?
 Hmm, maybe.
 We'll see what the new year brings: This year started with me installing Windows 11 for myself (although it happened last year, but I finally got it installed this year).
 I'm not giving up on Linux, I just want Windows rather than Linux for now + I'm not ready to install Nobara 39 yet because of the switch to KDE, and I'm still waiting for a stable KDE 6.
 This year was the first time I switched from .NET 7 to .NET 8.
 That's it for now.

+- 2024.
+Part II
+I finally mastered GNOME, albeit with a bunch of extensions.
+Still, it turned out to be convenient for me, KDE 6 is still not fully stable, so I'm waiting for the next version, although I'm unlikely to move to it from GNOME.
+I still use Windows 11 on a regular basis.
+Despite the general age of all Windows, a bunch of tweaks help to use it without any problems.

 ## 🏆 Trophy

 <p align="center">